Injury coverage improvement

 - If you cause a collision in a jurisdiction where lawsuits are allowed, anyone injured may be able to sue you for both expenses above their insurance coverage and pain and suffering.

-- If someone else caused the collision, you can sue them for both expenses above your insurance coverage and for pain and suffering.
+- If someone else caused the collision, you may be able to sue them for both expenses above your insurance coverage and for pain and suffering.

 Non-residents of Saskatchewan injured in collisions in Saskatchewan

-Since Saskatchewan is a no fault province, if a non-resident of Saskatchewan is injured in a collision here, they receive No Fault Coverage.
+Since Saskatchewan is a no fault province, if a non-resident of Saskatchewan is injured in a collision here and is not at fault, they receive No Fault Coverage.

 While both No Fault and Tort Coverage are designed to meet most of your needs if you're injured in a collision, you do have options for increasing your coverage.